70. The Second Best Exotic Marigold Hotel

 All of the characters in this film must learn some sort of lesson and grow in some regard.
 Evelyn finds the strength to stand up and live her life instead of waiting for the right moment when she is perfectly ready.
 Sonny must trust his fiance and others instead of relying on selfishness or pride.
 Even Sonny’s cold mother softens when she allows herself to be vulnerable and open to others.
 No one is left unchanged or unmoved.
 This is done not in a preachy manner but realistically hopeful way.

 Cautions: There is a bit of suggestive talk and situations although everything is handled discretely.
 Norman is drunk once, and a few mild swear words are thrown about by the characters.
-Thus, this PG movie is better for older pre-teens and up.

 This film was fun as well as inspiring.
 The dancing, costumes, and culture of India mixed with British characters was charming and unique.
 If you want to see a pleasant film, I would strongly suggest this one.
 It will leave you pondering life as well as longing to get up and do something.